Oukwanyama

 Oukwanyama (Uukwanyama in the neighbouring Oshindonga dialect) is a traditional kingdom of the Ovambo people in what is today northern Namibia and southern Angola.
-Its capital is Ehole.
+Its capital is Oihole.
+They caused one of the biggest defeats in Portuguese colonial history at the Battle of the Cunene in 1904.

 List of rulers

 The Oukwanyama Kingdom and King Mandume Museum is located at Omhedi.
 They speak the Kwanyama dialect.

 The list of Oukwanyama kings, their kingdoms and estimated reigning time consists of;